cristian-albu/ts-py-go-ru-bootcamp/README.md

 - [🦀 Rust Course 📜](https://www.udemy.com/course/rust-programming-master-class-from-beginner-to-expert/)
 - [📐 Algo. & Data Struc.](https://neetcode.io/roadmap)

 Whenver you start a new technology, you can check out [100 seconds of Code](https://www.youtube.com/watch?v=DC471a9qrU4&list=PL0vfts4VzfNiI1BsIK5u7LpPaIDKMJIDN) to uderstand it better while also glancing over the official docs.
 When learning data structures and algorithms, you should start by understand the language agnostic theory, then understand language specific theory and then do the leetcode problems from the roadmap.
 For each language you should solve the same algos and data structure problems so you can enforce the knowledge from a different perspective.
-Along the way you should pick up some linux, bash, and git.
+Along the way you should pick up some linux, bash, git, and docker.

 ## Learning schedule

-240 total hours of theory and practice.
+270 total hours of theory and practice.

 | Item                                     | Topic                   | Hours | Status |
 | ---------------------------------------- | ----------------------- | ----- | ------ |